 First Step IOP

 Intensive Outpatient Program for young men (14 - 23)

 First Step IOP: A "whole-person" approach to recovery

-Potomac Pathways' First Step program is for teens and young adults who are struggling with substance abuse and co-occurring issues which may include depression, anxiety, social anxiety, conflict at home with parents, ADHD and learning differences.
+Potomac Pathways' First Step program is for adolescent young men (14-17) and emerging adults (18-23) who are struggling with substance abuse and co-occurring issues which may include depression, anxiety, social anxiety, conflict at home with parents, ADHD and learning differences.

 This level of care is for young people who have moderate issues in some or all of the following areas: substance abuse; low self-esteem or mood disorders (depression, anxiety, etc.); ADHD and/or significant learning differences; and conflict with their parents/family.
 The majority of young people that take part in our programs have significant issues in all of these domains.

 The theory behind First Step IOP, now embraced by SAMHSA (the Substance Abuse & Mental Health Services Administration), is that young people need to be working on, and making progress with, all of these issues simultaneously, because of the intertwined nature of the problems.
 So, in other words, if you want to make progress with the substance abuse problem, you also have to be making progress with the depression, the low self-esteem, the school problems, and the problems that the teen is having at home.

 At Potomac Pathways, we recognize that young people need a non-confrontational and compassionate approach to substance abuse treatment in order to make progress with the life challenges they face.

 First Step IOP: How the program works